Coronavirus (COVID-19) -07.09.21

 - Please do not send your child to school if they are unwell.

-- Your child must not come to school if they or anyone in their extended household has any Covid symptoms.
+- Your child must not come to school if they have any Covid symptoms

-- If your child or any member of the extended household is going for a test or receives a positive result, please email email@example.com
+- If your child or any member of the extended household is going for a test or receives a positive result, please inform us by email firstname.lastname@example.org

 - Minimise contact with individuals who are unwell by ensuring that those who have COVID-19 symptoms, or who have someone in their household who does, do not attend school.